Grants & Funding

 The ACCF grant cycle has closed for 2026.

-Appanoose County Tourism Grant (Closed)
+Appanoose County Tourism Grant (Closed for 2026)

-The Appanoose County Tourism Grant program supports events, attractions, and marketing efforts that attract visitors from outside Appanoose County and contribute to overnight stays and tourism-related economic impact.
 This funding opportunity is geared toward local businesses, organizations, and communities seeking to promote Appanoose County as a destination through tourism-focused events, visitor attractions, or targeted marketing initiatives.
-Eligible applications fall into two categories—Events & Attractions and Marketing—and are evaluated based on clearly defined tourism criteria and a published scoring rubric.
+Eligible applications fall into two categories—Events & Attractions and Marketing—and are evaluated using clearly defined tourism criteria and a published scoring rubric.
 These competitive grants are intended to strengthen Appanoose County’s tourism economy by increasing visibility, visitation, and length of stay.
-The grant cycle for 2026 is closed.

 Click Here to Download the 2026 Appanoose County Tourism Grant Summary Form